The grand final in Madrid

 1st Edition of the Repsol Foundation University Challenge

-The first edition of the Repsol Foundation University Challenge on Energy Transition took place in 2024 and was aimed at undergraduate, master's, and doctoral students from all over Spain.
+The 1st Edition of the University Challenge on Energy Transition, promoted by Fundación Repsol, took place in 2024 and was aimed at undergraduate, master's, and PhD students from all over Spain.

-“It is very important to move forward with the energy transition and to do so in an orderly and intelligent manner, maintaining the competitiveness of our industry and productive sectors.
-That is why we believe it is essential to draw on university talent, and we organised this Challenge so that students could contribute their ideas to solving the puzzle of the transition to a decarbonised economy.”
+"It is very important to advance in the energy transition and to do so in an orderly and intelligent way, maintaining the competitiveness of our industry and productive sectors.
+That is why we believe it is key to rely on university talent and we organized this Challenge so that students can contribute their ideas to solve the puzzle of the transition towards a decarbonized economy."

 A 48-hour event in which the finalists worked on and defended their proposals before a jury of experts.
 The five winners each receive a prize of €12,000 and the chance to apply for a training grant at Repsol.